bitrise-io/devcenter/_articles/reviews/how-to-run-your-images-locally-on.md

 published: false

 ---
-To be able to run your Linux stack builds locally you'll need [docker](https://www.docker.com/):
+To be able to run your Linux stack builds locally, you'll need [docker](https://www.docker.com/):

 * For Linux just follow the [official install instructions](https://docs.docker.com/engine/installation/linux/).
 * For Mac you can use [Docker for Mac](https://www.docker.com/products/docker#/mac), which is the easiest way to get started.